maexx393/notificare-push-lib-android/README.md

 ## Configuring your app to use Notificare Push

-First, download the NotificarePushLib-x.y.z.jar to the /libs folder of your project.
+First, download the `NotificarePushLib-x.y.z.jar` to the `libs` folder of your project.

-Then, add the following lines to your AndroidManifest.xml
+Then, add the following lines to your `AndroidManifest.xml`

     <uses-sdk android:minSdkVersion="8" android:targetSdkVersion="xx"/>